matthewkayin/goldrush-public/README.md

 One of the most important architectural concepts in this project is that the game state for the Match is divided into two structures, the `MatchShell` and the `MatchState`.

 This is done because the game must be deterministic in order for the multiplayer to work.
 The `MatchState`, therefore, is the simulation; it contains all data which must be in-sync across all players.
 The `MatchShell`, meanwhile, is the orchestrator of the `MatchState`.
 It updates the `MatchState` according to network inputs, player inputs, and its own internal timer.
-The `MatchShell` also behaves differently when players a viewing a replay whereas the `MatchState` behaves the same.
+The `MatchShell` also behaves differently when players are viewing a replay whereas the `MatchState` behaves the same.

 In this sense, you can almost think of the `MatchState` as being like a tape, where the `MatchShell` is a tape player that is capable of recording, rewinding, and playing back a tape.

 ## Campaign Levels

 Adding the campaign to the game introduced a number of challenges because there are things that the campaign does that are different from regular gameplay.
 For example, campaign levels have pre-made maps whereas regular gameplay uses procedurally generated maps, and campaign levels have objectives and scripted behaviors whereas regular gameplay does not.
 The game accounts for these differences in the following ways:
   - There is a `Scenario` object which lives in the `match/scenario` folder.
-    - This object contains all the data needing to load a level such as map data, unit spawn positions, player starting gold amounts, etc.
+    - This object contains all the data needed to load a level such as map data, unit spawn positions, player starting gold amounts, etc.
     - This object is also the "document" that the level editor edits.
 Scenarios can be saved and loaded either in a JSON format (for authoring) or in a custom binary `.scn` file format (for distribution).
   - In addition to its other initialization functions, the `MatchShell` can also be initialized by passing in a `Scenario`.
   - When loading from a `Scenario`, the `MatchShell` also accepts a Lua script path.
 The Lua script is then loaded and a Lua context is initialized, stored, and updated in the `MatchShell`.